 The quality measures accompanying the quality statements aim to improve structures, processes and outcomes of care in areas identified as requiring quality improvement.
 They are not a new set of targets or mandatory indicators for performance management.

 Expected levels of achievement for quality measures are not specified.
 Quality standards are intended to drive up the quality of care, so achievement levels of 100% should be aspired to (or 0% if the quality statement states that something should not be done).
 However, NICE recognises that this may not always be appropriate in practice when taking account of safety, choice and professional judgement and so desired levels of achievement should be defined locally.

 For further information, including guidance on using quality measures, see how to use quality standards.

 During the development of this quality standard, equality issues have been considered.
 Equality assessments for this quality standard are available.

 Good communication between healthcare services and people who self‑harm is essential.
 Treatment, care and support, and the information given about it, should be culturally appropriate.
 It should also be accessible to people with additional needs such as physical, sensory or learning disabilities, and to people who do not speak or read English.
 People who self‑harm (or their parents or carers) should have access to an interpreter or advocate if needed.

 Commissioners and providers should aim to achieve the quality standard in their local context, in light of their duties to avoid unlawful discrimination and to have regard to promoting equality of opportunity.
 Nothing in this quality standard should be interpreted in a way that would be inconsistent with compliance with those duties.

-NICE clinical guideline 133 recommendation 1.1.22 states that the service user should be asked whether they would like their family, carers or significant others to be involved in their care.
+NICE's guideline on self-harm in over 8s: long-term management recommendation 1.1.22 states that the service user should be asked whether they would like their family, carers or significant others to be involved in their care.
 Subject to the person's consent and right to confidentiality, encourage the family, carers or significant others to be involved if appropriate.